Poppers: 20th century

 Although amyl nitrite is known for its practical therapeutic applications, the first documented case of recreational use was in 1964.
 The poppers "craze" began in the early 1970s in the gay male community in bars, discothèques and bathhouses.
 It was packaged and sold pharmaceutically in fragile glass ampoules wrapped in cloth sleeves which, when crushed or "popped" in the fingers, released the amyl nitrite for inhalation, hence the colloquialism poppers.
 The term extended to the drug in any form as well as to other drugs with similar effects, e.g. butyl nitrite which is packaged under a variety of trade names in small bottles.

-In the late 1970s, Time magazine and The Wall Street Journal reported that popper use among gay men began as a way to enhance sexual pleasure, but "quickly spread to avant-garde heterosexuals".
+In the late 1970s, Time magazine and The Wall Street Journal reported that poppers use among gay men began as a way to enhance sexual pleasure, but "quickly spread to avant-garde heterosexuals".
 A series of interviews conducted in the late 1970s revealed a wide spectrum of users.